Tangdixi/Baidu-Maps-iOS-SDK.podspec/README.md

 #This repo is deprecated
 ==================

-I change the download source to **Baidu Offical Download** so this repo, which is a mirror for **Baidu-Maps-iOS-SDK** will be deprecated.
+I change the download source to **Baidu Offical Download**.
+So this repo, which is a mirror for **Baidu-Maps-iOS-SDK** will be deprecated.

 A new spec has already created in the CocoaPods/Spec, also fix the arm64 and Objective-C++ compile source problems.
-You don't need to have any file to have a *.mm* suffix or change the compile source to **Objective-C++**
+You don't need to have any file with a *.mm* suffix or change the compile source to **Objective-C++**

 #Baidu-Maps-iOS-SDK
 ==================